swluken/TouchTreeGrid/README.md

 PLANNED ENHANCEMENTS TO CalendarPicker:

-   - More examples including IPhone-style calendar layout
-   - Method+button to allow user to add more months to displayed calendar
    - Auto-generation of re-occuring custom dates with descriptions (i.e. anniverseries, birthdates, meetings, etc)
    - Day Planner support
    - Feature to expand/collapse months using user-defined Function
    - Horizontal scrolling calendars
-   - Speed up Expand All/ Collapse All for large calendars.
    - Optional categorize by Year feature.
    - Soliciting other good ideas to integrate with this component